DeHump74/Mall_Project/README.md

 # Mall_Project
 Through the use of python I completed a Bivariate and Univarite analysis.
-Also used clustering to pinpoint the mount groups their are between the spending and Income categories.
+Also used clustering to pinpoint the amount groups their are between the spending and Income categories.